 - Consulting with accounting services that have experience working in the nonprofit sector

-Creating and managing a budget successfully isn't impossible by any means.
-It does take quite a bit of work, though.
-Many nonprofits decide to outsource their accounting services so they can focus on doing important work instead of tracking numbers.
-After all, you probably didn't get into the nonprofit sector because you want to spend your time filling out spreadsheets.
+Creating and managing a budget successfully isn't impossible, but it takes a lot of work.
+Many nonprofits outsource their accounting services to focus on doing mission-critical work instead of tracking financial data.
+After all, NPOs probably didn't get into the nonprofit sector because they want to spend time filling out spreadsheets.